 Nestled in the heart of the Cairngorms National Park you’ll find Glenmore Visitor Centre.
 It’s close to Loch Morlich Beach, which is a great place for a family day out.
 Take your time lazing on the sandy beach, or burn some energy windsurfing or canoeing on the gentle waves.
 Afterwards, be sure to treat yourself to a delicious cake and warming cuppa in the Visitor Centre café.

 Elsewhere in the Cairngorms you can escape the summer crowds and lose yourself in wilderness.
 Sugarbowl is a must visit for serious hikers, from here you can tackle the 4,251ft munro, Braeriach.
-Alternatively take a wander through the enchanting ancient forest at Ryvoan, and discover the magical green lochan.

 Take a jaunt to the Trossachs

 A good starting point for any trip to the Trossachs is the Lodge Forest Visitor Centre.
 Recently refurbished, the centre is a fun place for kids to learn about the surrounding woodland, plus there’s treetop adventure Go Ape for little monkeys who can’t sit still.
 Treat yourself to a sumptuous cake from the café, then burn it off with a walk to the waterfall – keeping your eyes peeled for red squirrels along the way.